-Your doctor may refer you to a breast specialist.
-The specialist may conduct tests to determine whether your lump is benign (harmless) or cancerous.
+If you have any of these symptoms, see your doctor, who will examine you and refer you to a breast specialist.
+The specialist will conduct tests to determine whether your symptoms are benign (harmless) or cancerous.
 They will usually:

 - take a mammogram or an ultrasound of your breast

-- conduct a needle biopsy where the specialist inserts a needle into your breast under local anaesthetic and takes a small sample of tissue to test for cancer
+- conduct a needle biopsy, where the radiologist inserts a needle into your breast with guidance of a mammogram or ultrasound machine, and takes a small sample of tissue to test for cancer.

-If any of these three tests (known as the triple test) causes concern, your specialist will recommend further investigation and perhaps removing the lump.
+If any of these three tests (known as the triple test) causes concern, your specialist will recommend further investigation and perhaps removing the lump or suspicious area.

 Size & breast cancer

-In a number of studies, higher Body Mass Index (BMI) and postmenopausal weight gain have been associated with a higher risk of developing breast cancer in postmenopausal women.
+In a number of studies, higher body mass index (BMI) and postmenopausal weight gain have been associated with a higher risk of developing breast cancer.
+The studies also found:

-This result is likely to be because of higher circulating levels of oestrogens in women who have more fat tissue.
+These findings are likely to be because women who have more fat tissue have higher circulating levels of oestrogen.
 Fat tissue produces oestrogen, which is linked to breast cancer.

 Breast injury & breast cancer

-Injury can cause tenderness and many women are concerned pain is a feature of breast cancer.
-Breast tenderness is usually due to benign (non-cancerous) breast disease.
-This includes many common conditions including breast pain, breast lumps or nipple discharge.
-The most common cause of breast nodularity (lumps) and tenderness is fibrocystic change (thickening breast tissue), which occurs in approximately 60% of premenopausal women.
+Injury can cause tenderness, and many women are concerned that pain may be a feature of breast cancer.
+However, breast tenderness is usually due to benign (non-cancerous) breast disease, such as those detailed earlier in this section.
 These conditions do not increase the risk of breast cancer.